ProtonMail/protoncore_android/test/rule/README.md

     )

     @Test
+    @PrepareUser
     fun defaultExample() {
-        // MainActivity is started with a seeded user with Unlimited plan logged in on 'proton.black' environment.
+        // MainActivity is started with a seeded user.
+Application uses proton.black host.
     }

     @Test
-    @EnvironmentConfig(host = "proton.me")
+    @EnvironmentConfig(host = "curie.proton.black")
-    @TestUserData(name = "pro", password = "pro", shouldSeed = false)
+    @PrepareUser(userData = TestUserData(name = "name", password = "password"), loginBefore = true)
-    fun overrideExample() {
+    fun overrideExample0() {
-        // MainActivity is started with a user 'pro' logged in on 'proton.me' environment.
-User will not be seeded beforehand }
+        // MainActivity is started with a user seeded with given name and password, authenticated on 'curie.proton.black' environment.
+    }

     @Test
-    @TestSubscriptionData(plan = Plan.MailPlus)
+    @PrepareUser(loginBefore = true)
+    fun overrideExample1() {
+        // MainActivity is started with a seeded user with MailPlus plan logged in on 'proton.black' environment. val mainTestUser = rule.testDataRule.mainTestUser
+    }

+    @Test
+    @PrepareUser(userData = TestUserData(name = "name", password = "password"), loginBefore = true)
     fun overrideExample2() {
+        // MainActivity is started with authenticated exiting user credentials. val mainTestUser = rule.testDataRule.mainTestUser
+    }

+    @Test
+    @PrepareUser(userData = TestUserData(email = "email@proton.black", password = "password"), loginBefore = true)
+    fun overrideExample3() {
+        // MainActivity is started with authenticated exiting user credentials. val mainTestUser = rule.testDataRule.mainTestUser
+    }

+    @Test
+    @PrepareUser(
+        withTag = "mailPlusUser",
+        userData = TestUserData(genKeys = TestUserData.GenKeys.Curve25519),
+        subscriptionData = TestSubscriptionData(plan = Plan.MailPlus),
+        loginBefore = true
+    )
+    fun overrideExample4() {
         // MainActivity is started with a seeded user with MailPlus plan logged in on 'proton.black' environment.
+        // User is tagged with 'mailPlusUser' tag and can be accessed in tests as shown below. val mainPlusUser = rule.testDataRule.seededUsers["mainPlusUser"]
+    }

+    @Test
+    @PrepareUser(withTag = "sender", loginBefore = true)
+    @PrepareUser(withTag = "recipient")
+    fun overrideExample5() {
+        // MainActivity is started with two seeded users where one of them with tag 'sender' is authenticated.
+        // Second user with tag 'recipient' is seeded on selected environment and can be used in tests.
+        // By default, annotation without given tag, like @PrepareUser would seed user with 'main' tag.
+        // Tags should be unique per test otherwise exception will be thrown. val sender = rule.testDataRule.seededUsers["sender"]
+        val recipient = rule.testDataRule.seededUsers["recipient"]
     }
 }
 ```